facebook/react-native-website/docs/the-new-architecture/landing-page.md

 ### For library maintainers

-If you are adding support for the New Architecture to a library, head to the [Pillars]([pillars]) section to learn more about supporting apps that have migrated to the New Architecture, while still maintaining backwards compatibility for apps that haven't.
+First, you'll need to learn about the primary components of the New Architecture: TurboModules, Fabric, and CodeGen.
+Learn more about these concepts in the [Pillars](pillars) section.

+Then, for a **how-to guide** on supporting the New Architecture, check out the [Migration](../new-architecture-library-info) guide.

+For information on **supporting both the Old and New Architectures**, see the [Backwards Compatibility](backward-compatibility) guide.